MLBazaar/BTB/README.md

 ## Install from Source

-Alternatively, with your virtualenv activated, you can clone the repository and install it from source by running `make install` on the `stable` branch:
+With your virtualenv activated, you can clone the repository and install it from source by running `make install` on the `stable` branch:

 ```bash